What Is a Zero Tail Swing Excavator? A zero tail swing (ZTS) excavator is a mini excavator designed so that the counterweight and engine housing do not extend beyond the width of the tracks when the machine rotates (swings). This means the machine can swing 360 degrees without the rear of the machin

 Quick Answer

-A zero tail swing excavator has a counterweight that doesn't extend beyond the tracks when rotating.
-This allows safe operation within 200mm of walls and structures.
+A zero tail swing excavator has a counterweight that doesn't extend beyond the tracks when swinging.
+It's ideal for working in confined spaces — against walls, fences, or in narrow corridors.

 Book a mini excavator, tipper truck, or mini dumper online in 2 minutes.
 Next-day delivery across NSW.